-Animal by-products must be disposed of in accordance with the Animal By-Products (Enforcement) (England) Regulations 2013.
-This is all slaughter waste not destined for human consumption or classed as SRM, including the horns, hides, hooves and blood.
+Animal by-products must be disposed of in accordance with the Animal By-Products (Enforcement) (Wales) Regulations 2014.
+This is all slaughter waste not destined for human consumption or classed as SRM, and will include the horns, hides, hooves and blood.
 (See also 'Fallen stock and the disposal of animal by-products'.)